lorin/alloy-consistency/README.md

 sig V extends Value {}
 ```

-We'll also define *Undef* and *OK* are special values, we model those as singleton sets
+We'll also define *Undef* and *OK*, which we model as singleton sets:

 ```alloy